nicneem/furima-38190/README.md

 ### Association

-- has_many :products
+- belongs_to :users
-- has_one  :purchase
+- belongs_to :purchase